Economy of New England

-New England is far from the center of the country, is relatively small, and is relatively densely populated.
+New England, far from the center of the United States, is relatively small and densely populated.
 It was the birthplace of the Industrial Revolution in the United States as well as being one of the first regions to experience deindustrialization.
-Today, it is the center of education, research, high technology, finance, and medicine.
+Today, it is the center of education, research, high technology, finance and medicine.

 Overview

-It historically has been an important center of industrial manufacturing and a supplier of natural resource products, such as granite, lobster, and codfish.
+New England historically has been an important center of industrial manufacturing and a supplier of natural resource products, such as granite, lobster and codfish.

 Its population is concentrated on the coast and in its southern states, and its residents have a strong regional identity.
 America's textile industry began along the Blackstone River with the Slater Mill at Pawtucket, Rhode Island.

 In the first half of the 20th century, the region underwent a long period of deindustrialization as traditional manufacturing companies relocated to the Midwest, with textile and furniture manufacturing migrating to the South.
 In the mid-to-late 20th century, an increasing portion of the regional economy included high technology (including computer and electronic equipment manufacturing), military defense industry, finance and insurance services, as well as education and health services.

 As of 2007, the inflation-adjusted combined Gross state products of the six states of New England was $763.7 billion, with Massachusetts ($365 billion) contributing the most, and Vermont ($25.4 billion) the least.